Budapestby VisitCity Guides

 • Afternoon: Visit a low-cost museum or free attraction like Gül Baba's Tomb

-• Evening: Final budget dinner at a favorite eatery
+• Evening: Final budget dinner at a favorite place

 Frequently Asked Questions